 - Assign the LightProjector object created at step 3 to “Projector” property of the shadow receiver object created at step 7.

-- Assign “MultiplyShadowMap” or “BlendShadowMap” material in “FastShadowReceiver/Materials” folder to MeshRenderer component of the game object created at step 7.
+- Assign “MultiplyShadowMap” or “BlendShadowMap” material in “FastShadowReceiver/Materials” folder to MeshRenderer component of the game object created at step 7 (If you are using Universal RP, these materials are not available.
+Please use MultiplyShadowMapShader for URP instead.).

 - Assign the large environment object to the shadow receiver: